 Liabilities for wages and salaries, including non-monetary benefits that are expected to be settled wholly within 12 months after the end of the year in which the employees render the related service are recognized in respect of employees' services up to the end of the year and are measured at the amounts expected to be paid when the liabilities are settled.
-The liabilities are settled.
-The liabilities are
+The liabilities are presented as current employee benefit obligations in the balance sheet.

-(b) Other long-term employee benefit obligation:
+(b) Other long-term employee benefit obligations

-Defined contribution plan
+(i) Defined contribution plan